Crypto137/MHServerEmu/docs/Setup.md

 First you need to get the 1.52.0.1700 client.
 If you still have Marvel Heroes in your Steam library, you can download it from there.

-It is also possible to download other versions of the client from Steam.
-See [ClientVersions.md](https://github.com/Crypto137/MHServerEmu/blob/master/docs/ClientConfig.md) for details.
+*Note: it is also possible to download other versions of the client from Steam.
+See [ClientVersions.md](https://github.com/Crypto137/MHServerEmu/blob/master/docs/ClientVersions.md) for details.*

-After getting the client you need to set up a web server to serve SiteConfig.xml and redirect the https AuthTicket request to localhost:8080.
+After getting the client you need to set up a web server to serve SiteConfig.xml and redirect the https authorization request to localhost:8080.
 You can either set the server up yourself, or use a solution stack such as WAMP.

 1. Set up your preferred web server.